Why Would You Use A Home Server?

 As long as your server or NAS has high throughput, you will be able to access anything from programs to music on any of your devices.
 CPU Modder was even able to stream game data from a NAS over WiFi with negligible stuttering.

-So realistically, a majority of people hosting a site on only one server are likely either enthusiasts, or trying to avoid dealing with hosting services ToS.
+Realistically, a majority of people hosting a site on only one server are likely either enthusiasts, or trying to avoid dealing with hosting services ToS.

 Judging by search queries, Minecraft players are really interested in hosting their own servers.
 This is because when you host your own server, the owners of the game can’t regulate what happens.

-World of Warcraft has tons of private servers designed by individuals who want to make leveling faster, have infinite money and play for free.
+For example, World of Warcraft has tons of private servers designed by individuals who want to make leveling faster, have infinite money and play for free.
 While it is against the game’s ToS to play on a private server, there isn’t much of a way to enforce it.

-Linus Tech Tips recently built an overkill Minecraft server which will give you a good idea of the components needed to be self-hosted.
+Even more so, Linus Tech Tips recently built an overkill Minecraft server which will give you a good idea of the components needed to be self-hosted.
 Essentially, just scale down what they were trying to achieve and it may provide good insight into your own needs.

-If you are interested in learning more about computers or networking, exploring everything that your server is capable of doing is a great way to learn.
+If you are interested in learning more about computers or networking, then exploring everything that your server is capable of doing is a great way to learn.
 It doesn’t need to cost very much either – there is a widely accessible market for used servers on Facebook Marketplace and elsewhere.

 If you’ve decided to setup a server at home, you’ll be keen to know what are the best racks for it.
 Check out our top server racks for the home and office.